lurgoyf82/Polaris/README.md

 # Polaris
-Modular CQRS + AI-powered microservices framework for .NET 9, built on Clean Architecture with Dapper, Redis, RabbitMQ, OpenTelemetry &amp; OpenAI integration.
+Polaris is a modern, AI-augmented microservices framework built with .NET 9, Clean Architecture, and CQRS.
+Designed for speed, modularity, and scalability, it integrates Dapper, Redis, RabbitMQ, OpenTelemetry, and OpenAI.
+Think of Polaris as the north star for .NET developers building future-ready microservices.